ThePhD/sol2/docs/source/api/types.rst

 	                    table  | boolean | function | userdata | lightuserdata
 	};

 The base types that Lua natively communicates in and understands.
-Note that "poly" isn't really a true type, it's just a symbol used in Sol for something whose type hasn't been checked (and you should almost never see it).
+Note that "poly" isn't really a true type, it's just a symbol used in sol for something whose type hasn't been checked (and you should almost never see it).

 type traits